What causes rosacea?

 Stage Two Rosacea: Permanent redness accompanied by lumps and bumps

-Constant flushing stimulates the oil glands and irritates the follicles, leading to bumps around the inner cheeks and nose which look a bit like acne.
+Constant flushing stimulates the oil glands and irritates the follicles, leading to acne-like bumps around the inner cheeks and nose.
+(Adult acne, however, usually occurs along the jawline).

-Alcohol relaxes the blood vessels so blood rushes to the surface of the skin.
-Before you know it, you have a drinker’s nose.
-I am so proud of one of my clients who has recently stopped drinking red wine every evening, despite being under extreme stress; now she only drinks it on a night out.
+Alcohol relaxes the blood vessels, so blood rushes to the skin’s surface – before you know it, you have a drinker’s nose.
+I am so proud of one of my clients who has recently stopped drinking red wine every evening, despite being under extreme stress.
+Now, she only drinks it on a night out.

 - Extremes of temperature/outdoor lifestyle

-Blood vessels constrict in the cold weather to preserve heat.
-But when you go into the warm indoors, they relax and blood rushes to the surface.
-Your skin just can’t cope, and, in the end, it just gives up and stays red.
+Blood vessels constrict in cold weather to preserve heat, but when you go into the warm indoors, they relax, and blood rushes to the surface.
+Your confused skin can’t cope with the constant changes and eventually gives up and stays red.

-In the hot weather, blood vessels open wide to cool us down and the skin flushes red.
+You can’t win: blood vessels open wide to cool us down in the hot weather, and the skin flushes red.

 - Overuse of multiple products